 We are required by applicable insurance laws and regulations to maintain reserves for payment of loss and loss adjustment expenses (LAE).
 These reserves are established for both reported claims and for claims incurred but not reported (IBNR), arising from the policies we have issued.
 The laws and regulations require that provision be made for the ultimate cost of those claims without regard to how long it takes to settle them or the time value of money.
-The determination of reserves are set based on facts and circumstances then known, estimates of future trends in claims severity, and other variable factors such as inflation and changing judicial theories of liability.
+The determination of reserves involves actuarial and statistical projections of what we expect to be the cost of the ultimate settlement and administration of such claims.
+The reserves are set based on facts and circumstances then known, estimates of future trends in claims severity, and other variable factors such as inflation and changing judicial theories of liability.